ACI Blog

 If Benjamin Franklin had been an insurer processing millions of card payments a year, he would surely have added card processing fees to his famous list of life’s certainties.

 Not accepting cards is unthinkable for insurers.
-60% of consumer payments were made using either credit or debit card in 20231, so the fees that come with them are usually considered “just” the cost of doing business.
-However, this is not the same as something that insurers must accept without objection.
+The Federal Reserve’s 2024 Diary of Consumer Payment Choice survey reports that 60% of consumer payments were made using either credit or debit card in 20231, so the fees that come with them are usually considered “just” the cost of doing business.
+This is not something insurers should accept without objection.

 Understanding card processing fees in 60 seconds

-The charges vary depending on the payment processor, type of payment, and the specific terms of your merchant agreement.
-They are not always well defined, making the true cost of accepting cards quite a challenge.
+The fees vary depending on the payment processor, type of payment, and the specific terms of your merchant agreement.
+They are not always well defined, making interpreting the true cost of accepting cards quite a challenge.

 Here are five examples of card processing fees: